gamba-labs/flip/readme.md

 A simple Coin Flip game built on [Gamba](https://github.com/gamba-labs/gamba).

 This repository can be used as a starting template for a completely new Gamba game, or you can simply fork without making any changes to the code and host it for free.
-Every time someone plays on your site you will be rewarded with fees.
+Every time someone plays on your site you will automatically collect fees.

 ## Setup